dotnet/docs/docs/framework/winforms/controls/windows-forms-controls-padding-autosize.md

 #### To create the project

 1. Create a **Windows Application** project called `LayoutExample`.
-For more information, see [Step 1: Create a Windows Forms Application project](/visualstudio/ide/step-1-create-a-windows-forms-application-project) .
+For more information, see [How to: Create a Windows Forms application project](/visualstudio/ide/step-1-create-a-windows-forms-application-project) .

 2. Select the form in the **Windows Forms Designer**.